Current 2022-2023 Travel Schedule

 First and foremost, we want all our Travel players to enjoy soccer and to have fun.
 We want to develop our Travel players to their highest individual level and always prepare players for the next level.
 We want all our players to develop the desire to play on their own at home with their friends, watch soccer on TV and watch local live soccer.
 A close connection to the game will help Travel players to enjoy the game more and develop quicker as a player.

-To play youth Travel soccer for the Delaware Soccer Club you must be committed from November 1 through July 31 to your team and the sport.
-Travel teams practice once or twice per week during the winter at the brand new Nardin indoor soccer facility and compete in an indoor league in one of the WNY indoor soccer facilities.
-During the outdoor season, April through July, teams practice once or twice per week, play a weekly league game and attend one or several local tournaments.
-Most age groups will have optional training session in the Fall.
-U8 - U14 players are encouraged to play Fall House League as well.
-From December through the end of July, DSC Travel soccer players are expected to attend all practice sessions and games.
-When an issue will prevent a player from attending a practice or a game, the coach must be notified as far in advance as possible.
+The travel season runs November through July.
+Travel teams practice twice per week and may also compete in various friendlies throughout the winter.
+Teams also have the option to compete in an indoor league at an additional cost in one of the WNY indoor soccer facilities.
+During the outdoor season, May through July, teams practice twice per week, play a weekly league game and attend one local weekend tournament.
+Some teams may choose to attend additional tournaments at an additional cost.
+Players unable to commit throughout the winter may inquire if roster space is available to join a team just for the outdoor season.
+In either case, players are expected to attend every practice session and all games.
+If an issue will prevent a player from attending a practice or a game, the coach must be notified as far in advance as possible.
 The Travel soccer program at DSC is a place for kids who love to play, want more soccer and are serious about becoming a better soccer player.
 Players who miss games and practices could lose playing time and/or be removed from the program.
+Note, U8 - U14 players are also encouraged to play Fall House League as well, running from Sept.
+1 - Oct.
+17.

-The Delaware Soccer Club fields youth Travel soccer teams from U9 to U19, boys and girls.
-The U refers to under, as in U10 (under 10).
+The Delaware Soccer Club fields youth Travel soccer teams from U8 to U19, boys and girls.
+To confirm your age group, please review the soccer age matrix found by clicking here and scrolling down to the bottom of the page.
+The U refers to under, so for example, the U10 team would include players age 10 or under.
 Generally, children play in their appropriate age group, although some children play in older age brackets.
-A child may not play in a younger age bracket.
-The soccer age matrix can be found by clicking here and scrolling down to the bottom of the page.
+A child may not play in a younger age bracket, so a 10 year-old may not play U9 for example.

-Costs for the 2017-18 season will be determined soon.
-Costs for the 2016-17 season ranged from $385-$450-$675-$786, depending on the level of play/commitment.
 Payment plans and discounts will be available.
 Need-based scholarships are also available.
-Anyone requesting financial assistance must complete the scholarship application during Fall Registration and provide the required documentation.
+Anyone requesting financial assistance must complete the scholarship application during registration and provide the required documentation.
 Players will not be allowed to practice or play without financial arrangements in place.
-No player with an unpaid balance when we move outdoors in April will receive a player pass or uniform.

 Levels of Competition

 BWNYJSL teams are placed in different divisions, with Division A being the most competitive and advanced.
 We always try to have BWNYJSL put our teams in divisions that are challenging and competitive.
-We therefore have teams play in A divisions, but also in D divisions.
-Being placed in the appropriate divisions makes the season enjoyable for everyone.
+We therefore have teams play in A divisions, but also in B, C and D divisions.
+Being placed in the appropriate division makes the season enjoyable for everyone.
 Go to this link to check out the BWNYJSL website.

 Practices are an important part of a player’s development and a team’s cohesiveness and success.
 Players are expected to abide by the following guidelines: